-Erectile Dysfunction Treatment in Tucson
+Erectile Dysfunction Treatment in Tucson, AZ

 Erectile dysfunction (ED) is defined as difficulty in getting and maintaining an erection that is firm enough for sex.
-This condition is very common and is actually the most frequent sexual health complaint from men of all ages.
+This condition is very common and is the most frequent sexual health complaint from men of all ages.

 Dr. Tristan Berry is a board-certified urologist located in Tucson, AZ focused on providing you the medical care you need for improved sexual performance.
 Dr. Berry is highly trained in the diagnosis of erectile dysfunction and its various methods of treatment, combining extensive experience with a compassionate approach to care.
 We understand how frustrating male impotence can be and how it can cause you to experience difficulties in your intimate life.
-As a specialist in the area of men’s sexual health, Dr. Berry is able to test and accurately diagnose your problem, providing you the most effective treatment for erectile dysfunction.
+As a specialist in the area of men’s sexual health, Dr. Berry can test and accurately diagnose your problem, providing you the most effective treatment for erectile dysfunction.

 Generally, all symptoms of erectile dysfunction will contribute to an inability to develop or sustain an erection.
 A lowered libido can also be a common sign of ED.